 Does that mean the doctor gets away scot-free?

-So what then are a patient’s rights?
+So what then are a patient8217;s rights?

-The right to be given full and accurate information about the nature of one’s illnesses, diagnostic procedures, the proposed treatment and the costs involved, to enable the patient to make a decision that affects any one of these elements.
+The right to be given full and accurate information about the nature of one8217;s illnesses, diagnostic procedures, the proposed treatment and the costs involved, to enable the patient to make a decision that affects any one of these elements.

 You Ask, They Answer